lukebrider-woolard-cgi/known-world-encyclopaedia/lore/General Lore/Types of Creatures.md

 Demons formed by the consumption of a single soul.

 **Notable Examples:**
-- Imps - small, skittering, red skinned demons that work in swarms.
-Whilst dangerous, they mostly seek to sew chaos.
+- Imps - small, skittering demons that work in swarms.
+Whilst dangerous, they mostly seek to sow chaos.
 - Shattered - possessed corpses that have been hideously altered and reformed into deadly ambushers - usually found in cold climates where the bodies do not readily decompose.
 - Deathgaze Priests - lesser demon lieutenants that can project a debilitating aura and can render mortals unconscious with a single glance.
 - Flayers - warrior demons devoted to the Harbinger Ragellus.
 They wield deadly weapons and often form the primary foot soldier ranks of demonic armies.